Dayana-N/AutoMarket-PP4/README.md

 ## Future Features
+1. I would like to include an API that can check the reg plate of a vehicle and get all the data for that vehicle.
+This way the users won't have to fill a very long form and it will improve the overall user experience.
+2. I would like to update the database with car models for the Irish market.
+The models currently loaded are for the USA market.
+3. I would like to expand the application by adding inbox feature and the option for the users to send and reply to messages.
+4.
 ## Testing
 Testing documentation can be found [here.](./TESTING.md)
 ## Bugs
+### Resolved bugs
+-
 ## Technologies And Languages
 ### Languages Used
 - HTML
 - CSS